una/CSSgram/README.md

 # CSSgram

-Instagram filter library in CSS
+Instagram filter library in Sass and CSS.

 This is a WIP.